lucaspauker/lucaspauker.com/content/articles/newber.md

 tags: ["ideas", "finance", "markets"]
 ---

-(draft)
-When I was at the airport looking to get a ride share back home I checked the price of Uber and Lyft.
-I noticed that an Uber was 25$ and a Lyft was 39$…that is a price difference of 14$, which is more than half the price of the Uber!!
+Recently, when I was at the airport looking to get a ride share back home I checked the price of both Uber and Lyft.
+I noticed that an Uber was 25$ and a Lyft was 39$…that is a price difference of 14$, or more than half the price of the Uber!
 The Lyft ride was 56% more expensive…

 How can two multibillion publicly traded companies have such different pricing?
-Both companies have entire teams devoted to determining pricing, yet they are still so off!
+Both companies have entire teams devoted to determining pricing, yet they are still so off.

 ![AI car photo](/images/newber/ai_cars.png#center)
 _Rideshare cars photo from ChatGPT_

 At the end of the day, ride sharing is a market.
 The app connects riders (buyers of a service) to drivers (sellers of a service).
-However, this market is very different than most financial markets.
+However, this market is different than most financial markets.
 Namely, each rider has a different start and end point.
 This means that rides are not fungible.
 Accurate pricing must include the start location, the end location, time of day, traffic, etc.

 We propose a solution to have ride sharing pricing be discovered using a free market.
 By doing so, we can create the most accurate and fair pricing of any ride sharing app.
 Furthermore, since pricing is discovered using a market, we do not have to spend as many resources on price determination as other players in the space.